Bevor Sie gehen...

 40 - 60 cm

-The Fig-leaved Hollyhock (Alcea ficifolia) is an upright, clump-forming perennial that produces yellow, red, pink, or light pink, bowl-shaped flowers arranged in clusters from June to September.
-Its rounded leaves are medium green.
-In a sunny, wind-protected location with well-drained, nutrient-rich soil, it typically reaches a height of about 2 m and spreads to about 60 cm.
-The Fig-leaved Hollyhock has good frost resistance.
+The Hollyhock (Alcea ficifolia) is an upright, clump-forming perennial that produces yellow, red, pink or light pink, cupped flowers arranged in clusters from June to September.
+Its roundish leaves are medium green in colour.
+In a sunny, sheltered location with well-drained, nutrient-rich soil, it usually reaches a height of around 2 metres and grows to a width of around 60 cm.
+The Hollyhock is well tolerant of frost.

 Growth